msdundar/msdundar.github.io/content/posts/a-recap-of-2023/index.md

 [Delivery Hero](https://www.deliveryhero.com/).
 I’m glad to have the Cobalt experience, as I had an amazing team full of talented people there, and I had the chance to work with US-based colleagues and learn that market.

-However, I had enough reasons lined up when I quit, most notably; being more and more pessimistic about the future of the company, disagreeing with the [proceduralist promotions](https://staffeng.com/guides/finding-the-right-company) in engineering, and losing my faith in the product we are building.
+However, I had enough reasons lined up when I quit, the most notable ones were; being more and more pessimistic about the future of the company, disagreeing with the [proceduralist promotions](https://staffeng.com/guides/finding-the-right-company) in engineering, and losing my faith in the product we were building.
 This decision turned out quite accurate as the company did three rounds of layoffs after I left.

 I’m glad that I landed on Delivery Hero as it satisfied all my expectations so far.
 Actually, the position turned out even better after the organization restructuring as I had the chance to lead the _Configuration and Secrets Management_ efforts where I could combine various disciplines, such as Software Engineering, Security Engineering, and Systems Engineering.
-In September I was a;sp presented with a stretch opportunity where I had the chance to lead a sub-domain that consisted of two squads, including my original team.
+In September I was presented with a stretch opportunity where I had the chance to lead a sub-domain that consisted of two squads, including my original team.
 Therefore, I can say that 2023 was a positive year as well career-wise.